 Your burning desire to succeed removes obstacles.
 Most of all, excuses suddenly disappear.
-Instead of avoiding something because it’s uncomfortable, you’re now stepping up to the challenge.
+Instead of avoiding something uncomfortable, you now rise up to the challenge.

 Part of what kept me from attending networking events was that I didn’t enjoy small talk.
-My desire to grow my business; however, was stronger than my disregard for shallow conversations.
+My desire to grow my coaching business; however, was stronger than my disregard for shallow conversations.
 Because I was committed to successfully growing Business Success Solution, I shifted my perspective about networking.
-Meeting everyone in the room isn’t necessary.
-Setting the intention to meet the exact right people is all I need to do.
+Meeting everyone in the room wasn’t realistic.
+Instead, intending to meet the exact right people removed the resistance.

 Did you immediately connect to your burning desire to succeed?
-Or did you discover your purpose over time?
-A deeply personal burning desire is preferable to a general reason for growing your business.
+Or, did you discover your purpose over time?
+A deeply personal burning desire is preferable to a general reason for growing your accounting practice.